Choosing a Boarding Ladder

 Boat ladders must extend below the level of the water to be effective.
 We like ladders with at least 2-3 rungs below the surface, which means they must either fold or be removed when underway.

 Common ladder types

-- Over-the-gunwale ladders for runabouts and small sailboats.
+- Over-the-gunwale ladders are commonly used for runabouts and small sailboats.
 These have hooks that vary in width to match the width of the gunwale.

 - Platform ladders create a mini-swim step on one side of the outboard or outdrive.
 These come with a platform and side rails.

 - Transom ladders on sailboats hinge up and down and generally match the appearance of the pushpit.

 - Removable ladders fit in brackets bolted to the hull or deck.
 The brackets have keyhole slots that hold the ladder securely, yet allow it to be removed quickly for storage.